eclipse-archived/concierge/docs/committer/publish-website.md

 Note: you need committer rights to be able to push to Gerrit repo.

-You need to configure your credentials to be able to push to Gerrit.
+You need to configure your credentials and author information to be able to push to Gerrit.
 Most easy way is to configure in `~/.gradle/gradle.properties` your credentials:

 ```
 // access to Concierge Gerrit repo
-conciergeGerritUsername=<your-username>
-conciergeGerritPassword=<your-http-password>
+conciergeGerritUsername=your-username
+conciergeGerritPassword=your-http-password
+conciergeGerritAuthor=Your name <your-email>
 ```

 Note: Gerrit password is the HTTP password which can be generated at [https://git.eclipse.org/r/#/settings/http-password](https://git.eclipse.org/r/#/settings/http-password).